 I started my professional career on Sept 9th, 1989, at MCI Telecom.
 I worked the graveyard shift in a network operations center (NOC).
 I learned everything you can learn about data and was fortunate that during my nine-year tenure to work with luminaries like Vint Cerf the father of the Internet.

-After a rather non stop career for 27 years, I decided to give myself some time to be totally present for the arrival of my new daughter by taking a long deserved and needed break.
-I enrolled at Cornell University to polish up some skills via a certificate program.
-One of the companies I took from Series A to Series B got acquired for close to $200MM, and that made it more financially feasible to take a break too.
+After a rather nonstop career for 27 years, I decided to give myself some time to be totally present for the arrival of my new daughter by taking a long deserved and needed break in the fall of 2016.

 Taking this so call break paid off in many ways, but what I reconnected to during my little sabbatical was and still is priceless.